Pelagicore/qface-qtro/docs/index.rst

 QFace Service Generator
 =======================

-The QFace based service generator allows you to generator from a QFace IDL document a complete service abstraction with inter process communication.
+The ``QFace`` based service generator allows you to generator from a QFace IDL document a complete service abstraction with inter process communication using ``QtRemoteObjects``.

-The generated code is divided into a plugin anf server part.
-For each module a plugin and a server is generated.
-On the server side the developer is required to implement the service API.
+The generated code is divided into a client and service part.
+For each QFace module a static client library and a static service library is generated.

+On the client side there are additional QML plugins created.
+On the server side a simple sample server exectuble is generated.

 The IPC is based on the QtRemoteObjects module which was added in the Qt 5.9 release.